choueric/cmdmux/README.md

 The package can:

-1. Build a terminal programme with various commands easily.
+1. Build a terminal program with various commands easily.
 2. Generate a shell completion file (Now only for bash) !
 3. Output commands tree.